Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to India: Introduction

-Previous work on the measurement of inequality in ELM has borrowed inequality measures from the income inequality literature \citep{Gakidou:2002, Gakidou:2003, Murray:2001} and these measures have been implemented by international organizations \citep{WHO:2000,India:2012}.
-However, it is not clear that these measures are appropriate for studying mortality risk.
+Previous work on the measurement of inequality in infant and child mortality has borrowed inequality measures from the income inequality literature \citep{Gakidou:2002, Gakidou:2003, Murray:2001} and these measures have been implemented by international organizations \citep{WHO:2000,India:2012}.
+However, it is not clear that income inequality measures are appropriate for studying mortality risks.
 Mortality is measured on the probability scale and thus is bounded inside the $[0,1]$ interval.
 Income, however, is usually defined on the positive real line or, sometimes, on the whole real line.
-Properties that are appropriate for measures defined on the real line, such as scale invariance, are not appropriate for probabilities.
-Thus while it is clear that within-group variability in ELM should be quantified, it is unclear how to do so.
+Life expectancy is also similar to income because it has support on $[0,\infty)$.
+Some work on variability in life expectancy has also used measures from the income inequality literature \citep{Peltzman:2009}.
+However, properties that are appropriate for measures defined on the real line, such as scale invariance, are not appropriate for probabilities.
+Thus while it is clear that within-group variability in infant and child mortality should be quantified, it is unclear how to do so.

-Standard demographic decomposition techniques, such as \cite{Kitagawa:1955} or \cite{Oxaaca:1973}, have only been applied to explain \emph{average} differences in ELM and other health indicators between populations.
-They do not quantify other aspects of distributional changes such as variances or quantiles, which are essential to the study of inequality.
-In fact, two populations with the same average rates of ELM can have very different distributions of mortality risk \citep{Gakidou:2002}.
-Thus, it is important to develop a framework that quantifies and explains differences in distributions of mortality risk beyond mean changes.
+Demographic decomposition techniques, such as \cite{Kitagawa:1955} or \cite{Oxaaca:1973}, have been applied to explain \emph{average} differences in infant and child mortality and other health indicators between populations.
+However, two populations with the same average rates of infant and child mortality can have very different distributions of mortality risk \citep{Gakidou:2002}.
+Sophisticated techniques have also been developed for variance decomposition in inequality in life expectancy \citep{Edwards:2005,Edwards:2011,Nau:2012,Glenn:2014, Lariscy:2016}.
+However, these methods only decompose variance between two populations or time points and are not designed to be applied to other aspects of distributional changes.
+Thus, it is important to develop a framework that quantifies and explains differences in distributions of mortality risk beyond mean and variance changes and that are appropriate to mortality data.
 Currently no methodology measures and explains differences in the distribution of mortality risk across populations in a manner similar to decompositional methods in labor economics \citep{Fortin:2011} or relative distribution methods \citep{Handcock:1999}.